-When the last homeowner either moves into full-time care or passes away, the property will be sold.
+The property will be sold when the last homeowner moves into full-time care or dies.
 The home reversion company will receive their share of the sale proceeds.
-In the above example, the value of the property may have increased to £500,000 when sold.
+In the above example, the property’s value may have increased to £500,000 when sold.
 The home reversion company would receive £250,000 for an investment of as little as £20,000.
 It is important to note that the homeowners will live rent-free in the property for anywhere up to 40 years or even longer.

 Numerous options when looking for a second home mortgage